j-emmen/ecategories/README.md

 # E-categories in Martin-Löf Type Theory

 A little libray on e-categories with the aim of formalising the exact completion of a category with weak finite limits.
-Hence the material is mainly about regular and exact categories, left covering functors and projective covers.
+Hence the material is mainly about regular and exact categories, exact and left covering functors and projective covers.

 The formalisation is in Agda 2.5.4.1.